hazelcast/hazelcast-platform-operator-agent/README.md

 ## Restore

-Agent restores backup files stored as `.tar.gz` archieves from specified bucket and puts the files under destined path.
+Agent restores backup files stored as `.tar.gz` archives from specified bucket and puts the files under destined path.
 Learn more about `restore` command using the `--help` argument.

 ## Backup